hiiamboris/red-mezz-warehouse-gitlab-mirror/composite.md

 Not only `rejoin` leaves no option to reword the phrase properly, it also blocks any attempt to get the meaning of the message.

-That's why I believe **`#composite` should be a part of Red runtime** and should be used for formatting values in error messages.
+That's why I believe **`#composite` (macro and function) should be a part of Red runtime** and should be used for formatting values in error messages.